broadinstitute/warp/website/docs/Pipelines/Imputation_Pipeline/README.md

 ### Input descriptions
 The table below describes each of the Imputation pipeline inputs.
 The workflow requires either a multi-sample VCF or an array of single sample VCFs.
-For examples of how to specify each input in a configuration file, as well as cloud locations for different example input files, see the [input configuration file (JSON)](https://github.com/broadinstitute/warp/blob/develop/pipelines/broad/arrays/imputation/example_inputs.json).
+For examples of how to specify each input in a configuration file, as well as cloud locations for different example input files, see the [example input configuration file (JSON)](https://github.com/broadinstitute/warp/blob/develop/pipelines/broad/arrays/imputation/example_inputs.json).

 | Input name | Description | Type |
 | --- | --- | --- |